geops/mobility-toolbox-js/src/doc/components/Esdoc/README.md

 Improvments:

-- Pass the index.json as a parameter.
+- Pass the index.json content as a parameter.
 - Configure the replacement of '.' by '%20' in url to make it work with react-router.
 - Configure the base url, currently /api/ is append to all links except source links.
 - Configure the github url, currently github.com/mobility-toolbox-js/... is append to all sources links.